 I am betting that the answer isn’t to be found in the “liquid rich” assets of the Betaloo Basin, rather in accelerating the shift to a clean economy, particularly the Hydrogen economy.

-With only two of Shellnhuber’s and Figueres’ 30 months left to start tending emissions on a precipitous slide down to relative safety or face accepting “that it is too late” (baking in long term emissions with more fossil build out, say, in the NT for the old golden lure of oil), could that build out be resisted with a visible, viable pathway to an Australian hydrogen future economy?
+With only two of Shellnhuber’s and Figueres’ 30 months left to start sending emissions on a precipitous slide down to relative safety or face accepting “that it is too late” (baking in long term emissions with more fossil build out, say, in the NT for the old golden lure of oil), could that build out be resisted with a visible, viable pathway to an Australian hydrogen future economy?

 If yes, the question is how soon.

 How much risk to vested interests is needed?

 How do we mobilise the capital, and the learnings, via an accelerated R&D/demo/commercialisation pathway?

 Large utilities and gas companies been dangling the lure of injecting hydrogen into their gas pipes, but that still leaves us at 90% fossil fuels by 2030 – even if it is “40% cheaper than degasification” (Dr Dennis Van Puyvelde, Head of Gas, Energy Networks Australia, at All Energy last Thursday).
 Even if the whole gas network could be retained and made fully renewable in the next decade (or by 2050), sliding gently to zero by 2050 is far too late according to Shellnhuber and 15 of the world’s greatest climate scientists, the IPCC, US DoD, and the Bank of England.
 Even the IMF has called for crisis action on climate!